kashishgrover/Placement-Practice/README.md

 # Placement-Practice

-A repository that shall contain all my placement practice.
+This repository shall contain all my placement practice.